-High up on a cherry picker and Jan Vormann is patching up an old wall.
+High up on a cherry picker in Aberdeen and Jan Vormann is patching up an old wall.
 Part of the Aberdeen Nuart festival, he’s attracted quite a crowd of people looking curiously upwards.
 Lego, his material of choice.
 The popular plastic brick is now covering over patches in one of the cities oldest structures.

 Part of Jan’s Dispatchwork project.
 Each piece is carefully chosen and then put together in situ.
 The Lego pieces themselves having been donated by local people after a call out for bricks before the festival.
 The resulting patches remain fixed in place.
 Blended against the edges of the old stonework.
 They are secured not by cement or glue but by pressure and by becoming entwined with the wall.